-- RSA 21-P:37 and 53 58, Department of Safety, which establishes authorities of the Governor, including the ability to take "direct operations control" in emergencies, and the Commissioner of DHHS to carry out public health response activities. - RSA 541-A:18^{≥59}, Administrative Procedure Act, which enables state agencies to adopt emergency rules in emergencies. - RSA 4:45-47 60, Powers of the Governor and Council In Certain Cases, which allows the Governor to declare a State of Emergency and exercise emergency management powers.
-RSA 108:3 61, Emergency Management Assistance Compact and Northeastern American/Canadian Emergency Management Assistance Compact, which enables the Governor to access mutual aid in Governor-declared States of Emergency.
+- RSA 541-A:18, Administrative Procedure Act, which enables state agencies to adopt emergency rules in emergencies. - RSA 4:45-47 , Powers of the Governor and Council in Certain Cases, which allows the Governor to declare a State of Emergency and exercise emergency management powers.
+RSA 108:3 , Emergency Management Assistance Compact and Northeastern American/Canadian Emergency Management Assistance Compact, which enables the Governor to access mutual aid in Governor-declared States of Emergency.